dpm-labs/rova-contracts/README.md

 Each launch group can have a multiple accepted payment currencies.
 These are registered in a mapping of launch group id to currency address to currency config.
 Users will specify the currency they want to use when participating in a launch group and we will validate the requested token amount and payment amount against the configured token price per currency.

+See [Appendix: How to Calculate Token Price](#how-to-calculate-token-price) for more details on how we calculate the token price per currency.

 ### Launch Participation

 When a user participates in a launch group, Rova backend will generate a launch participation identifier that is unique to the user, launch group, and launch.
 This id will be used to identify the participation in all state-changing functions and across a launch groups' lifecycle.